matrix-org/matrix-spec-proposals/proposals/2230-identity-server-account-data.md

 # MSC2230: Store Identity Server in Account Data

-The URL of the Identity Sever to use is currently specified at registration and login time and then used for the lifetime of a login session.
+The URL of the Identity Server to use is currently specified at registration and login time and then used for the lifetime of a login session.
 If users wish to specify a custom one, they must do so each time they log in on every client.
 Once they have chosen an Identity Server to advertise their 3PIDs on, it would